Residence Life

 How do I change my dining plan?

 You can change your dining plan during the first two weeks of each semester.
-Students can change their plans at the cashier located at the Administrative and Conference Center.
+Students must send an email to shousing@uvi.edu in order to change their plans and for your accounts to reflect the correct adjustments.

 How do I purchase a dining plan if I live off campus?